8BitQuest/8-BitQuest/Courses/intro.md

 ### Variables
 You can think of a variable like a cardboard box.
 - This box can store information (word, number)
-- It can only one info at a time
+- It can only store one piece of info at a time
 - Consider if you want this variable to change or stay the same
 - It is good practice to give your variable a meaningful name